naomis-archive/TSProGen/README.md

 If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and we will review it as soon as we are able!
 Please review our [contributing guidelines](CONTRIBUTING.md) first.

+## Package Updates

+The package will be updated every week if an update is avaliable or if multiple updates get piled up it will be updated as soon as possible.

 ## Code of Conduct

 Before interacting with our community, please read our [Code of Conduct](CODE_OF_CONDUCT.md).